 Changes in other body parts can indicate a worm infestation.
 A crucial distinction between pinworms and roundworms is that roundworms exit the gut and travel more widely to other body parts.

 When this happens, the tortoise can experience other symptoms, such as swelling, depending on which body part gets affected.
 In one case, a roundworm was responsible for swelling around a tortoise’s ear.

 Diagnosing Worms in Tortoises

-For a fecal test, supply a fresh sample of your tortoise’s excrement to your vet.
-Avoid exposing the sample to high temperatures, as this may cause the worm larvae to die.
+For a fecal test, supply a fresh sample of the tortoise’s excrement to your vet.
+Avoid exposing the sample to high temperatures, which may cause the worm larvae to die.